 Sam Epstein Family

 In 1930, Lycurgus Johnson’s son Victor sold Lakeport plantation to Sam Epstein for $30,000.
 Born in Russia in 1875, Epstein was one of a sizable number of poor East European Jews who migrated to the United States and sought their fortune in the delta.
 Through hard work and skillful investments, Epstein overcame poverty and religious bigotry to acquire a sizable fortune and become one of Chicot County’s most respected citizens.
 Upon Epstein’s death in 1944, his son-in-law, Ben Angel, served as trustee of the estate, managed the family’s operations, and carried on his father-in-law’s tradition of civic service.
 Today Ben Angel’s son, Sam Epstein Angel, runs the Epstein Land Company, encompassing some 13,000 acres of land and a large cotton ginning operation, and serves as the senior civilian member of the Mississippi River Commission.
 Neither Sam Epstein nor any of his descendants ever lived in the great plantation house.
 In the fall of 1950, Alvin Ford and his family moved into the house and took over management of the farming operations at Lakeport.
 The Fords moved out in 1972, and the house has since been unoccupied.

 Lycurgus Johnson’s magnificent plantation house still stands at the center of Lakeport agricultural operations, towering over the surrounding fields.
 And the plantation that Joel Johnson created still produces cotton, as it has every year for more than 150 years.

-Thomas A. DeBlack is Professor of History at Arkansas Tech University in Russellville.
+Thomas A. DeBlack is a retired Professor of History at Arkansas Tech University in Russellville.
 This article is an excerpt from his 1995 doctoral dissertation at the University of Arkansas.
 The dissertation is the basis for a forthcoming book.